Statistics shown by apparel industry

-According to the last update of Mid 2023, the global fashion industry was worth between 3.2 trillion and 3.5 trillion US dollars.
+According to the last update of mid-2024, the global fashion industry was worth between 3.2 trillion and 3.5 trillion US dollars.
 However, this figure is estimated after checking reliable sources or financial reports from more recent years.
 Various economic factors and developments also play an important role in driving the fashion industry’s value.

 The fashion industry is a vibrant and dynamic world that influences our daily lives, reflecting our styles and aspirations.
 From haute couture runways to ready-to-wear collections, this ever-evolving domain encompasses multiple sectors, each with unique charm and significance.